-VUIT maintains and supports VUnet, the campuswide data network that provides access to the Internet, and VUnetID, the authentication service that enables Vanderbilt users to securely identify themselves to many services on VUnet.
-Those services include YES, Your Enrollment Services; Online Access to Knowledge (OAK); and Vmail, the university's email system.
+VUIT maintains and supports VUnet, the campuswide data network that provides access to the Internet, and AccessVU, the authentication service that enables Vanderbilt users to securely identify themselves to many services on VUnet.
+Those services include YES, Your Enrollment Services; Blackboard; and Vmail, the university's email system.